 Folks who run or walk their dogs on the Charles River Esplanade may have seen the Lotta Fountain and wondered why it’s dry.
 They probably have no idea why the fountain was named that or whether it’s a memorial to the dog on top (it’s not).
-Here’s the story behind the Lotta and why a fountain in Boston has her name on it.
+Here’s the story behind the Lotta Fountain and the beautiful woman behind it.

 The Nation’s Darling

 Charlotte Mignon (Lotta) Crabtree was one of the most famous entertainers of the nineteenth century.
 Born in New York City, she grew up in the Gold Rush towns of Grass Valley and Rabbit Creek, California.
-At age six, red-haired Lotta began singing, playing the banjo and dancing atop empty barrels in her parents’ boarding house where the miners showered her with gold watches, coins and nuggets.
+At age six, red-haired Lotta began singing, playing the banjo and dancing atop empty barrels in her parents’ boarding house.
+The miners showered her with gold watches, coins and nuggets.

 A Wealthy Woman

-Thanks to her beauty and talent—combined with her mother’s shrewd financial sense—she became one of the wealthiest women in the country.
+Thanks to her beauty and talent—combined with her mother’s shrewd financial sense—Lotta became one of the wealthiest women in the country.
 Mary Ann (Livesey) Crabtree was the quintessential stage mother and her daughter’s manager, originally sweeping the stage after every performance for bits of gold they may have missed.
-Later she invested Lotta’s earnings in real estate in the cities where Lotta performed as well as in bonds and race horses.
+Later she invested Lotta’s earnings in real estate in the cities where the girl performed as well as in bonds and race horses.

 Lotta Crabtree retired from the stage in 1892 two years after suffering a fall.
 She was 45.
 In 1915, after her mother died, she purchased the Brewster Hotel in Boston where she lived alone.
 She frequently traveled to Gloucester to paint seascapes with a cigar clenched in her teeth and a dog at her feet.
 She also owned land in the Squantum section of Quincy, which was used for the benefit of her brother, Ashworth, and their horses.
 Several locations in that neighborhood are named after the family (Crabtree Livesey, Ashworth) or their horses (Ruby Royal, Sonoma Girl).